Fees and Charges (2026)

 1. The Supervisory Board is responsible for:

-• Issue an opinion on the financial year accounts, budget proposal, presented by the Board of Directors;
+• Issuing an opinion on the year-end accounts and budget proposal presented by the Board of Directors;

-• Issue an opinion on all matters submitted to it by the General Assembly and the Board of Directors.
+• Issuing an opinion regarding all matters submitted to it by the General Assembly and the Board of Directors.

-2. The Fiscal Council may participate in meetings of the Board of Directors at its request.
+2. The Supervisory Board may participate in meetings of the Board of Directors at the latter’s request.

 Article 18

-1. The term of office of the governing bodies is three years.
+1. The term of office for the governing bodies is three years.

-2. After the mandate in the previous paragraph ends, the chairman of the outgoing General Assembly has a period of 30 days to call all members to the election.
+2. Upon completion of the term mentioned above, the outgoing president of the General Assembly board has 30 days to convene all members for the election.

-3. The electoral act referred to in the previous paragraph must be defined in specific regulations, to be approved by the general assembly.
+3. The election referred to in the previous number shall be defined in its own regulation, to be approved by the general assembly.

 Article 19